Ultimate Gluten-Free Disneyland Paris Guide (Updated for 2026)

 What’s the Deal with Gluten-Free at Disneyland Paris? 🤔

-Let’s be honest: theme park food is usually a “surprise” at the best of times—add gluten into the mix, and things get, well, adventurous.
+Let’s be honest: theme park food is usually a “surprise” at the best of times — add gluten into the mix, and things get, well, adventurous.
 The good news?
-Disneyland Paris is better than most when it comes to allergy awareness and coeliac safety, especially in 2025.
+Disneyland Paris is better than most when it comes to allergy awareness and coeliac safety, especially compared to many European theme parks — and this remains true for 2026.

 ✨ Book Your Disneyland Paris Adventure!